KathyReid/osdc-2015-presentation/transcript.md

 #### Flow states as a motivator

-Motivation is really interesting when you apply it to open source endeavours - often people are not paid for the contributions - and I mean that broadly - to open source software, communities and events.
+Motivation is really interesting when you apply it to open source endeavours - often people are not paid for the contributions - and I mean that in the broadest sense - to open source software, communities and events.
 There's actually been empirical research done into this, and the authors - Lakhani and Wolf - found that one of the key motivators for people contributing to open source projects was something called 'flow state'.

 Flow state occurs when you're working on something that's not too easy and not too challenging - the level of the task matches your competency level.
 Remember when you were first using the shell and it was a bit confusing, but now you can sed and awk like a boss?
 Well, that's flow state.

+Over time, you might find that using these tools is so easy for you that to do so will result in boredom - you need something more challenging to keep you engaged - and in 'flow state'.

 SLIDE: Flow State

 When you're learning new skills, it's important to keep flow state in mind - it can be really frustrating if you're learning something new and it's difficult - it can really put you off.
-So, next time you're facing a challenge, thinking about flow state can help you break down the task or the learning objective, and help you understand where your level of competency is at.
+So, next time you're facing a challenge, thinking about where you are in the Flow State Diagram  can help you break down the task or the learning objective, and help you understand where your level of competency is at.

+If you'd like to learn more about these topics, there's a full reference list at the end of my presentation.

 REFERENCE:
 Lakhani and Wolf